 The Physics Graduate Programs Office is located in 227 Loomis Laboratory of Physics.
 The Associate Head for Graduate Programs, Lance Cooper, leads the Graduate Program Office.
 Day-to-day operations of the Graduate Programs Office are run by Graduate Program Specialist Nicolette Elam.
+Assistance with graduate program advising and graduate program activities is provided by Roger Burt.
 Guidance on visa and employment issues is provided by Human Resources Specialist Stephanie Swearingen.